-Note: Excused absences are considered ordinary events.
+Excused absences are considered ordinary events.
 However, they can accumulate into below-average attendance which can subject an employee to disciplinary action.
+A doctor's note may be required to excuse an absence.
+Failure to provide a doctor's note when requested may result in the absence being classified as unexcused.